 The Mid-Sun Community Association is designed to enhance the quality of life for residents of Midnapore and Sundance.
 We have paid staff who help maintain, operate, and offer services through the Community Centre itself and we have a volunteer Board of Directors.

 The Community Association Board is made up of volunteers from our communities and acts as a liaison between residents, community stakeholders, and various levels of government, as well as being directly involved with community events, our community garden, and other initiative and/or concerns in Midnapore and Sundance.

-The Mid-Sun Community Association aims to build a sense of community by:
+The Mid-Sun Community Association specifically aims to build a sense of community by: